sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/getting-started.md

 #### Copying the ROM Images on macOS

 You can simply drag and drop the ROM image files from the `ROM Images` folder to the `ROMEMUL` volume.
-The files will be copied to the emulator's storage space and will be accessible for booting the Atari ST with the selected ROM image.
+The files will be copied to the emulator's storage space and will be accessible for booting the Amiga with the selected ROM image.

 When dragging and dropping files from a Mac to the SidecarTridge Kickstart emulator, macOS creates temporary hidden files that are not supported by the SidecarTridge Kickstart emulator.
 To avoid this, it is recommended to open a Terminal window to copy the files to the SidecarTridge Kickstart emulator.